 What are Literature Circles & how to use Lit Circles in High School Spanish?

+Have you wondered how to do literature circles in the classroom in Spanish?
 Literature circles in my upper level, high school Spanish class means multiple groups of 3-5 students reading and discussing different books all at once.
 I learned about lit circles from English teachers and my own experience in elementary school.
 Lit circles are a way to differentiate reading to meet the needs of all students.
 Ideally, students get a say in which book group they are in during lit circles.
-Also, a variety of literature circle jobs increases student engagement and buy in.
+Also, a variety of literature circle jobs increases student engagement and buy-in.

 Pick books to use for Spanish Lit Circles